 Gifting with intention is on everyone’s mind these days and Obakki has been leading the way for over a decade.
 Our holiday gift guide makes it easy to choose ethical, eco-friendly Christmas presents that will feel just as good giving as they do receiving.

 We worked hard all year to find the most impactful causes, ethical manufacturers and fair trade artisans to bring you stunning products that also make a difference in the real world.
 All of our products come with a clean conscience so you can give gifts with a greater purpose.
-For 2021, we’ve curated a list of our most impactful products for those looking to give back.
+We’ve curated a list of our most impactful products for those looking to give back.
 We partner with artisans and communities around the world, providing financial independence through sustainable, ethical opportunities.

 A Gift With a Cause: Scarves for Water